EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: After iterator moves away from a key/value, is the memory pointed by those key/value still kept?**

 A: No, they can be freed, unless you set `ReadOptions.pin_data = true` and your setting supports this feature.

+**Q: How to estimate total size of index and filter blocks in a DB?**
+A: For an offline DB, "sst_dump --show_properties --command=none" will show you the index and filter size for a specific sst file.
+You can sum them up for all DB.
+For a running DB, you can fetch from DB property "kAggregatedTableProperties".
+Or calling DB::GetPropertiesOfAllTables() and sum up the index and filter block size of individual files.